 - Millions of people depend on food from forests and trees outside forests to increase the nutritional quality and diversity of their diets.
 About 2.4 billion people use woodfuel for cooking, mainly in developing countries.

 - The harvest of food from forests is an important strategy, especially among the very poor, for coping with periods of food insecurity, such as those caused by natural disasters and war.

 - Forests and trees outside forests are essential for agricultural production because they protect soil and water, maintain soil fertility, help regulate climate, provide habitat for wild pollinators and the predators of agricultural pests, and constitute a rich store of biodiversity of potential use in agriculture.

-- Greater attention on forests and trees outside forests would therefore strengthen the four pillars of food security (access, availability, use and stability) while facilitating consumption of nutritionally adequate diets (in terms of quantity, variety, diversity and nutrient content).
+- Greater attention on forests and trees outside forests would therefore strengthen the four pillars of food security (availability, access, utilization and stability) while facilitating consumption of nutritionally adequate diets (in terms of quantity, variety, diversity and nutrient content).